kingdomflo/Did-I-Tell-You_Backend_JS/README.md

 `npm run start` to run in dev mode

-`npm run start-prod` to run in production mode
+`npm run start prod` to run in production mode

-`npm run start` to run in test mode
+`npm run start test` to run in test mode

 In test mode, the db will always reset with fake data